 Ashley Park (she/her) is an actor, award-winning writer, and comedian hailing originally from San Antonio (#GoSpursGo).
 She kicked off her improv journey in 2018 at the Hideout, and can you believe it, no regrets!
 Ashley performs sketch comedy regularly around town, and has trained at multiple theaters, including being invited back for The Groundlings advanced writer’s lab in Los Angeles.
 She loves character work of all kinds and can’t wait to help you develop your own.

-After jumping into classes in 2011, Caeriel fell in love with improv and the Hideout and just refused to leave!
+After jumping into classes in 2011, Caeriel (they/them) fell in love with improv and the Hideout and just refused to leave!
 These days, Caeriel wears many hats at the Hideout.
-In addition to being an instructor, he is also the Classes Registrar, Intern Program Coordinator, House Manager, and Director of the Student Mainstage Program.
-He directed or co-directed three sold out student mainstages: What the F@#!, Close Up, and 183 Dewberry Lane.
-He is a core cast member of the Hideout’s weekly kids show Flying Theater Machine.
+In addition to being an instructor, they are also the Classes Registrar and Director of the Incubator Program.
+They have directed many shows, including: The Game Show Show, What They Do in the Darkness, 183 Dewberry Lane, and Soundstage 23.